Skip to main content

 5 Tips for Applying to Scholarships

 A variety of financial aid is available to help students and families pay for college.
 Grants and scholarships are awarded to students of all ages, and eligibility is based on many different factors including financial need, academic achievement, civic involvement, athletic ability, and other skills and interests.
 The U.S. Department of Education offers several federal grants to help with higher education costs.
 To qualify for federal financial aid, students must meet all eligibility requirements and complete the Free Application for Federal Student Aid (FAFSA) each year they attend college.
+Good luck!

 • SHARE